DirectoryTree/LdapRecord-Docs/core/v3/upgrading.md

 LdapRecord now has strict types implemented in all classes for all methods and properties.

-If you've created your own [models](/docs/core/v3/models) or [scopes](/docs/core/v3/model-scopes), you will need to adjust any overridden properties or methods with their respective types.
+If you've created your own [models](/docs/core/v3/models), [scopes](/docs/core/v3/model-scopes), or have extended any other LdapRecord class, you will need to adjust any overridden properties or methods with their respective types.

 ## Medium Impact Changes